European shares return near multi-year highs

 "I am not any more in ultra-high-quality names.
 I don't think the market valuation is cheap."

-A majority of economists polled by Reuters said the euro zone economy is on a sustainable recovery path although growth will now plateau.

-Among big share-price movers, media group Reed Elsevier rose by 2 percent after Goldman Sachs raised its rating to "buy" from "neutral".
+Among big movers, media group Reed Elsevier rose by 3 percent after Goldman Sachs raised its rating on the stock to "buy" from "neutral".

 According to data from Thomson Reuters StarMine, 61 percent of the companies on the pan-European STOXX 600 index have beaten or met market expectations with their first quarter results, while 39 percent have missed expectations.